CaptainCrowbar/rs-unicode/docs/regex.md

 Transform the subject string, replacing the first matching substring with the transformed replacement string.
 If the `Regex::global` flag is used, all non-overlapping matches will be replaced.
+This will throw `Regex::error` if the replacement string contains invalid syntax, or the search is too complicated.

 ```c++
 void Regex::swap(Regex& re) noexcept;